-Completeness is a measure, expressed as a percentage, of the amount of data planned for collection compared to the amount actually collected.
+Completeness is a measure, expressed as a percentage, of the amount of data that you planned to collect compared to the amount of data that you actually collected.

 Prior to leaving a sampling site the Stream Team volunteers will be required to fill out a data sheet, which will be reviewed and signed by the field leader on site; this will reduce the occurrence of empty data fields.
-The overall project goal is 90% completeness.
+The overall project goal is 90% completeness for the projected 49 sampling events.
 Because of the limited funding for laboratory analysis, collection of additional samples in the event of breakage of sample bottles en route to the laboratory is not planned.

-Any loss of data due to site access issues, spillage, QC failures, or laboratory mistakes may result in no decisions being made due to insufficient data and a possible return trip to remote sites, or lessen the decision-making certainty.
 The project's sampling design helps achieve completeness though the following provisions: all field forms will be reviewed for completeness prior to departure from the site; any sampling events that must be cancelled for any reason will be rescheduled; lab reports will be reviewed upon receipt to ensure that results for each sample submitted are received).